-The peace officer can obtain an EPO by telephone based on recent allegations of abuse or the threat of abuse.
-The following chart explains how to obtain an EPO.

-Common Questions Appropriate Responses Are the notification requirements for an EPO?
-A peace officer who believes there may be grounds for the issuance of an EPO shall inform the involved parties; they may request the officer seek an EPO.
-(Family Code Section 6275) Who obtains an EPO?
+Individuals protected by an EPO (continued) NOTE: Peace officers should understand that EPOs may be used to protect children in danger of family violence as well as individuals who are at risk of domestic violence as defined in Penal Code Section 13700 .
+The relationships identified in Penal Code Section 13700 , for the purposes of establishing domestic violence, are not identical to those defined as family or household members in Family Code Section 6211 .
+Obtaining an EPO an EPO of abuse or the threat of abuse.
+The following chart explains how to EPO.
+Com mon Questions Appropriate Responses otification ents for an EPO?
+A peace officer who believes there may be grounds for the issuance of an EPO shall inform the involved parties; they may request the officer seek an EPO. ( Family Code Section 6275 ) Who obta iins an EPO?
 Peace officers request an EPO when they believe it is necessary to prevent the occurrence or recurrence of domestic violence, child abuse, child abduction, stalking, or elder abuse.
-Whom do I call?
+Whom do • I call?
 Call a judge or commissioner of the superior/consolidated court.
-When can I get an EPO?
+When car n I get an EPO?
 Obtain an EPO 24 hours a day; a judge is always available to issue one.
-How long is an EPO valid?
+How long g is an EPO valid?
 An EPO is valid for 5 business days, not to exceed 7 calendar days.
 The date of issuance does not count.
 (Family Code Section 6256)